beached/daw_json_link/docs/cookbook/member_options.md

 ### `json_fp` examples

-`json_fp` is the floating-point equivalent of `json_number` with explicit format and precision template parameters:
+`json_fp` is the floating-point equivalent of `json_number` with explicit format and precision template parameters.
+Its format is not supplied through `number_opt`:

 ```cpp
 using decimal_amount = daw::json::json_fp_no_name<